 Now that Wade&Wade have been booted out, one cannot but be tempted to ask “what next” for Y’en A Marre?

 Well, that depends on who you ask.
 Some members of the press have begun to erase the role of this group to the point of diminishing “Y’en A Marre” to just a rally cry by the opposition.
 Members and supporters of the group, including Keyti (a veteran rapper), believe the group will not disintegrate as it stood for more than just ousting Wade and can be a platform for actual social changes in Senegal.
-Other more established academics and political veterans, off the record, believe Y’en A Marre is as good as dead in the new political make up of the country unless it reforms itself and joins or support more traditional political institutions in the country.
+Other more established academics and political veterans, off the record, believe Y’en A Marre is as good as dead in the new political makeup of the country unless it reforms itself and joins or supports more traditional political institutions in the country.

 So which point of view might be ‘more’ correct?